Tales from Fathomland

 Another glorious day in Fathomland!
 Birds are singing in the morning light.
 Dew hangs on the oak leaves as you and your fellow travelers make your way through this distant corner of the map.
 The sweet and warm morning air make this land’s troubles seem a thing of yesterday.
 A foul pestilence has raged across this fair land; citizens are quarantined and paralyzed with fear and general concern.
 Toilet paper brigades roam the land, extorting the few remaining flaxen rolls from poor farmfolk and shopkeepers.
 After defending Helmholtz Deep from the Christmas Seige, you learned from Markus, the gatekeeper of Helmholtz, that the moss was much softer in the West.
 And so, saying goodbye to Markus, Tobias, and the 16 AutoSalts waving from Vetter Creek in unison, you traveled west through Valair Pass.

 For a complete journal of your journey see below.
 For those of you bent on productivity, here is a brief introduction to the Field Salt Portal, which you discovered while on a mission to win the favour of the Tall Queen of Grustland.
-Contact us for a copy of the beta version of the Field Salt Portal.
+Contact us for a copy of the beta version of the Field Salt Portal, or download it here.

 Field Salt Portal